gcla/termshark/docs/FAQ.md

 tshark -T psml -r my.pcap -Y '<expression from ui>' -o gui.column.format:\"...\"```
 ````

+The data provided to the `gui.column.format` tshark argument is stored in termshark's config file under the key `main.column-format`.
+Let's say the
-to generate the packet list data.
-Note that the columns are currently unconfigurable (future work...)
-Let's say the user is focused on packet number 1234.
+user is focused on packet number 1234.
 Then termshark will load packet structure and hex/byte data using commands like:

 ```bash
 tshark -T pdml -r my.pcap -Y '<expression from ui> and frame.number >= 1000 and frame.number < 2000'